craftcms/cms/docs/plugins/plugin-settings.md

 ## Settings Page

 To give your plugin its own settings page within the Control Panel, first define which settings the plugin actually has.
-You do that by creating a protected [defineSettings()](https://docs.craftcms.com/api/v2/etc/components/BaseSavableComponentType.html#defineSettings-detail) method within your primary plugin class.
+You do that by creating a protected <api:Craft\defineSettings()> method within your primary plugin class.
 This method returns an array whose keys define the setting names, and values define the parameters (the type of value, etc.).

 ```php
 <?php